Probiodrug to present at Alzheimer’s and Parkinson’s Diseases Congress

 - Further strengthening Probiodrug’s financial resources.

-As a result of the additional costs being incurred for development activities, the Company estimates a net loss for the financial year 2016, which may be in excess of that incurred in 2015.
+As a result of the continuing costs being incurred for development activities, the Company projects a net loss for the financial year 2017 which may be lower than that incurred in 2016.

 Dr Konrad Glund, CEO